 The ink used is water-based, so it’s ideal to use on coloring books as it won’t bleed through.
 If you buy alcohol-based markers, those have a tendency to bleed through.
 Water-based markers are safer.

-Another thing that makes these the best pens for mandalas is their durable felt tips.
+Another thing that makes these the most favorite pens for mandalas is their durable felt tips.
 They feel expensive.
 When you glide the felt tips on coloring books, the pens just glide so smoothly.
 They don’t snag although I also think the paper is a big contributing factor.

 You will have no issues with the way the ink lays down on paper.
 It’s very vibrant and saturated.
 You don’t need a second layer to get the vibrancy that you are looking for.
 The ink dries up crisply.
 I don’t see significant feathering, so it’s good for those illustrations with minute details.